apajo/symfony-multi-tenancy-bundle/README.md

 In this case thay are named `default` and `tenant` but you can name them as you wish.

+> __NB!__ Third party packages may require the `default` connection to be present so you might want to keep the `default` name.

-Connection and the entity manager `tenant` is common for all the individual tenants.
+Connection and entity manager `default` are common for all the individual tenants.
+Connection and entity manager `tenant` are specific for the tenant.

 ### doctrine_migrations.yml